QUEST for Success

 Not declaring a major or career field when entering college is acceptable.
 For some students, it may be the right path in order to make an educated decision about their college and career paths.
 Exploring students will receive organized help in assessing their personal strengths and limitations as they relate to major and occupational choice.
 Exploring students will receive help in researching information about a variety of academic majors and career areas.

-As a student, you may work with advisers in the Department of Exploratory Studies /QUEST through the end of your third semester, or up to 48 semester hours, before they are required to declare a major.
+As a student, you may work with advisers in the Department of Exploratory Studies /QUEST through the end of your third semester before they are required to declare a major.

 Maybe you need more information before officially declaring a major – you may know